What’s the difference between a soprano and a mezzo? An opera singer explains

 Whether singing Carmen or Cherubino, mezzo sopranos are the versatile stars of opera.
 But what makes a mezzo a mezzo?
 Canadian-Irish opera singer Wallis Giunta introduces her voice part...

 In its simplest terms, ‘mezzo’ (literally meaning ‘middle’ in Italian’) is the middle range for a female singer.

 “But more than a voice type,” says Wallis Giunta, “A mezzo soprano is a colour, and a range of voice that helps to identify what repertoire is best suited to a certain type of singer.”

 The typical range for a mezzo is between A3 (the A below middle C) and A5 (two octaves higher).
 But Wallis’ voice stretches a little further…

 “My range is typically C3 (the C below middle C) to C6 – a three-octave range.

 “I use the extremes very little, and the middle all the time.
 The richest colour for me sits between middle C and the D two octaves above.”

-A mezzo’s range isn’t actually that fixed – but in general, it sits comfortably slightly higher than a soprano, and slightly lower than an alto.
+A mezzo’s range isn’t actually that fixed – but in general, it sits comfortably slightly lower than a soprano, and slightly higher than an alto.

 Sure, a soprano would sing a high C with flexibility, and she’d also be able to sing really quietly and taper away on that note.